AceCheshire/Project/README.md

 Now only when nut ( selectButton ) collides the bottom will scene change.

-Modify the interyals of the three buttons.
+Modify the intervals of the three buttons.

 #2024/02/14/03

 Change SplashImage.

-Now need to collide twice to change scene.
+Now nut need to collide twice to change scene.

 ### 2024/02/15